MPLhack3d/MPLhack3d.github.io/_posts/2025-01-16-thm-bountyhacker-writeup.md

 This writeup is a possible solution of the CTF-challenge Bounty Hacker

 ## Enumeration
-I started the enumeration using nmap:
+I started the enumeration using `nmap`:
 ```bash
 $ nmap 10.10.66.27
 Starting Nmap 7.94SVN ( https://nmap.org ) at 2025-01-22 04:25 EST